Generic name: abobotulinumtoxinA (Dysport) [ A-boe-BOT-ue-LYE-num-TOX-in-A ]

 a seizure disorder;

-if you have had or plan to have surgery (especially on your face); or
+a recent or planned surgery (especially on your face); or

-Dysport is made from human plasma (part of the blood) which may contain viruses and other infectious agents.
-Donated plasma is tested and treated to reduce the risk of it containing infectious agents, but there is still a small possibility it could transmit disease.
-Talk with your doctor about the risks and benefits of using this medication.
+Dysport is made from donated human plasma and may contain viruses or other infectious agents.
+Donated plasma is tested and treated to reduce the risk of contamination, but there is still a small possibility it could transmit disease.
+Ask your doctor about any possible risk.

 How is Dysport given?

 The effects of a Dysport injection are temporary.
-Your symptoms may return completely within 3 months after an injection.
+Your symptoms may return completely within 3 months.
 After repeat injections, it may take less and less time before your symptoms return, especially if your body develops antibodies to the botulinum toxin.

 Using this medicine more often than prescribed will not make it more effective and may result in serious side effects.